 Problem #5 Poor Code that Can’t Be Supported

 Buy nice, but twice.
 It's difficult to be 100% sure that your prospective partner will deliver the product with no bugs, but it's possible.
-It can be everything – small bugs, unreachable code, no architecture, etc.
+Often, you'll be troubled with – small bugs, unreachable code, no architecture, etc.

 Why does the problem arise?
 Unclear project requirements.

 How to solve it?
-Before the development starts, define what you mean under the quality and share requirements with a team.
+Before the development starts, define your quality standards and share requirements with a team.
 Add them to the Contract and check regularly.
 It’s also wise to ask some clarifying questions at the pre-sales meetings.